-The climbing of tower cranes is a specialised technique used in the installation of tower cranes to increase or decrease the height of a crane without the use of a large mobile crane to lift components to the top of the crane.
+The climbing of tower cranes is a specialized technique used in the installation of tower cranes to increase or decrease the height of a crane without using a large mobile crane to lift components to the top of the crane.

-Successful tower crane climbing operations depend on detailed planning and effective teamwork by suitably trained and experienced personnel.
+Successful tower crane climbing operations depend on detailed planning and effective teamwork by well-trained and experienced personnel.

-The above video will answer your questions (warning: hit mute before pressing play).
+The below video will answer your questions (warning: hit mute before pressing play).
 There are a few tricks.
-The first is that the crane is actually rather short when the boom is put on, short enough that hanging one side before the other doesn’t tip the whole thing over.
+The first is that the crane is rather short when the boom is put on, short enough to hang one side before the other doesn’t tip the whole thing over.

-The video was put onto YouTube by San Marco Cranes, an Italian company that sells around the world, and which also has a fascinating video demo of a self-erecting crane on its Canadian site.
-Also, did you know that a self-erecting crane costs $10,000 a month to rent, before adding any other costs?
+The video was put onto YouTube by San Marco Cranes.
+This Italian company sells worldwide and has a fascinating video demo of a self-erecting crane on its Canadian site.
+Also, did you know that a self-erecting crane costs $10,000 monthly to rent before adding any other costs?
 Were you aware of it?

-Additionally in congested city centre sites there is often not sufficient room on which to stand the large mobile cranes required to erect tower cranes to great heights.
-In these cases the height of the tower crane may be extended using climbing techniques.
+Additionally, in congested city center sites, there is often insufficient room to stand the large mobile cranes required to erect tower cranes to great heights.
+In these cases, the height of the tower crane may be extended using climbing techniques.